tekknolagi/isdt/lecture-notes/1-cli.md

 $
 ```

-The homework server has a much bigger environment than this, but I've omitted
+Many servers has a much bigger environment than this, but I've omitted
 most of the variables so we can focus on these.
 Some of these variables hold
 system information: HOSTNAME is the computer's name and LANG is the language
 that programs should prefer.
 Others hold information about my user: USER and